 The first kakiyama practice run, where teams practice carrying floats in their own districts.
 Each team’s course changes yearly, so to find out the route you have to ask someone in the know.

 ☛Jul.
 11 (Early morning 5:00~6:00 / Afternoon)

 Each team, operating on its own schedule, does an early morning practice run through their own territory.
 At this event, children are allowed to ride on the Yamakasa.
 Jul.
 11 is the only time the teams run twice in one day.
 In the afternoon some teams practice running into Kushida Shrine.

 ☛Jul.
 12 (15:59~)

 A rehearsal for the Oiyama race.
 Participants run a slightly shortened 4 km course through the streets of Hakata from Kushida Shrine.
 The atmosphere is similar to that of the main event, but at a more reasonable time.

 The first float departs Gofuku-machi crossing at 3:30 pm.
 After passing through Meiji-dori, the seven floats line up in front of Fukuoka City Hall.

 Similar to the July 10th run, some teams complete a practice run through their own territory.
 An evening warm-up, this is the last chance to practice and fix technique before the Oiyama.

 The climax of the Hakata Yamakasa festival.
-Teams begin assembling at 1:30 in the morning.
-The first team leaves the starting line at Kushida Shrine at 4:59.
+Teams begin assembling at 1:30 am.
+The first team leaves the starting line at Kushida Shrine at 4:59 am.
 Thousands of men from the seven districts race through the streets carrying decorative, one-ton floats.
-Spectators line the streets cheering them on by shouting “oisa oisa” and splashing them with water to keep them cool.
+Spectators line the streets cheering them on by shouting “Oisa, oisa” and splashing them with water to keep them cool.
 The course takes about 30 minutes to run.
 After the eighth team departs Kushida Shrine, a Noh farce is performed to calm the gods.